Robert P. Patterson: Later career

-After declining an offer by President Truman to be reappointed to his former judgeship, Patterson returned to private practice in New York City from 1947 to 1952, Later he became the President of the Association of the Bar of the City of New York, and the President of the Council on Foreign Relations.
+After declining an offer by President Truman to be reappointed to his former judgeship, Patterson returned to private practice in New York City from 1947 to 1952.
+Later he became the President of the Association of the Bar of the City of New York, and the President of the Council on Foreign Relations.
+Governor Thomas E. Dewey appointed Patterson along with New York City’s construction coordinator Robert Moses and former Justice Charles C. Lockwood as a member of the Temporary Long Island Railroad Commission, installed after the Richmond Hill train crash on November 22, 1950, that claimed 79 lives.
+The Commission recommended the state purchase and operation by non-profit public authority of the railway service.

 Personal life

-On January 3, 1920, Patterson married Margaret Tarleton Winchester (March 12, 1897 - March 28, 1988); they had four children: Robert P. Patterson, Jr., Aileen W. Patterson, Susan H. Patterson and Virginia D. Patterson.
-Robert P. Patterson Jr. was a federal judge in the Southern District of New York, until his death in 2015.
+On January 3, 1920, Patterson married Margaret Tarleton Winchester (1897–1988); they had four children: Robert P. Patterson, Jr., Aileen Patterson Seldes, Susan H. Patterson and Virginia Patterson Montgomery.
+Robert P. Patterson Jr. was a federal judge in the Southern District of New York from 1988 until his death in 2015.

-Patterson housed William L. Marbury Jr., at his Georgetown home.
-After the war, he recommended Marbury to succeed him at the United Nations; upon advice from Alger Hiss, Marbury declined.
-(Marbury soon thereafter represented Hiss in his slander case against Whittaker Chambers.)